 In the Consultation paper published by the Hon'ble Commission in May 2018, it was set out that return on equity ("RoE") may be determined on the basis of CAPM analysis.
 Such approach yields RoE of around 20% as compared to existing norm of 15.5% considering beta of listed electricity sector companies having generation business, and prevailing risk free return and historical market return.
-Computations attached as Appendix 1 for kind consideration of the Hon'ble Commission.
 Therefore, it is essential that the return on equity is revised upward to attract investment in the sector, in preference to other sectors, as envisaged in Para 5.11 a) of the Tariff Policy.